0 In Notes From Elizabeth

 I wanted to share this with you today because I know so many of us are transitioning out of lockdown.
 And that can be a bit disorienting.

 To me, there’s no getting back to normal.
 But there is taking the next step on our winding path.
-We have the opportunity in every moment to set down what no longer is in affinity with who we are.
+We have the opportunity in every moment to set down what no longer aligns with who we are.
 We can release the noise.
 And at the same time, we can carry forward those things that do resonate with our unfolding selves.

 What are you leaving behind?